Illinois Credit Services Organization Bond: A Comprehensive Guide

 - Who Needs it: All credit services organizations who accept payment before the completion of the agreed-upon services

 - Purpose: To ensure the public will receive compensation for any damages should the credit services organizations fail to comply with registration law

 - Who Regulates Credit Services Organizations in Illinois: The Illinois Secretary of State

-The Illinois Credit Services Organizations Act requires all credit services organizations operating in the state register with the Secretary of State.
+The Illinois Credit Services Organizations Act requires all credit services organizations operating in the state to register with the Secretary of State.
 The Illinois legislature enacted the registration laws and regulations to ensure that credit services organizations engage in ethical business practices.
-In order to provide financial security for the enforcement of the registration law, credit services organizations who accept payment prior to completing the agreed upon services must purchase and maintain a $100,000 surety bond to be eligible for registration.
+In order to provide financial security for the enforcement of the registration law, credit services organizations who accept payment prior to completing the agreed-upon services must purchase and maintain a $100,000 surety bond to be eligible for registration.